 OK, let’s consider “unfold to view.”
 Let’s say I’m sick, a doctor confirmed sick, not just internet self-diagnosed, ahem.
 The doctor refers me to a surgeon to make me well.
-Is the surgeon going to have to see me first before he can heal me?
+Is the surgeon going to have to see me first before he can help me get well?
 Of course!
 I mean he is going to have to see every nook and cranny inside and out if he and I have any intention of making me well.

 Or how about so many of us who have gone through labor and delivery?
-If we are not literally unfolded and literally in plain view then, I don’t know when else in life we are.
+If we are not literally unfolded and literally in plain view then, I don’t know when else in life we are; and we’re conscious and greeting people as they come and go while our legs are all sort of up and open!
 And it’s in that time and place when there is a bringing forth of new life right?
 Do you see?
 Are you following?

 Let’s quickly consider that quote above from the devotional Divine Intimacy.
 I’ll be honest, I’m not at that point in the spiritual life where I always have that type of sorrow that springs from love.
 Sometimes sure.
 But sometimes not, and that’s ok.

 Sometimes being afraid of the pain of punishment is enough.
 And someday, please God, those of us who aren’t there yet, will get to the point where fear of displeasing God because we love Him so much will outweigh the fear of punishment.